List of trees of Great Britain and Ireland: Definition of native

 The only endemic tree species in Britain and Ireland (that is, that are native only to this region) are some apomictic whitebeams.

 Species that were native in the region in prehistory before the last ice age, but not subsequently, are generally regarded as extinct and no longer native.

 Many additional species have been imported by humans; the total list of all introduced trees numbers several thousand.
 A far smaller number of these have become widely naturalised, spreading by their own accord without recourse to further human assistance.

 Definition of tree

 A tree can be defined as a large, perennial, woody plant with secondary branches supported by a primary stem (compare with shrub).
-There is no set definition regarding minimum size, though most authors cite a tree species as being one which regularly reaches 6 m (20 ft) tall with a single stem.
-Species like Blackthorn (Prunus spinosa) and Purple willow (Salix purpurea), which may reach 6 m but not on a single stem, are not treated as trees.
+There is no set definition regarding minimum size, though most authors cite a tree species as being one which regularly reaches tall with a single stem.
+Species like blackthorn (Prunus spinosa) and purple willow (Salix purpurea), which may reach but not on a single stem, are not treated as trees.